jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

     return nn.Sequential(*new_layers)
 ```

-## Tucker Decomposition on convolutional layers
+# 1511.06530 Compression of Deep Convolutional Neural Networks for Fast and Low Power Mobile Applications
-[*Compression of Deep Convolutional Neural Networks for Fast and Low Power Mobile Applications*](https://arxiv.org/abs/1511.06530) is a really cool paper that shows how to use the Tucker Decomposition for speeding up convolutional layers with even better results.
+[*1511.06530 Compression of Deep Convolutional Neural Networks for Fast and Low Power Mobile Applications*](https://arxiv.org/abs/1511.06530) is a really cool paper that shows how to use the Tucker Decomposition for speeding up convolutional layers with even better results.
 I also used this accelerate an over-parameterized VGG based network, with better accuracy than CP Decomposition.
 As the authors note in the paper, it lets us do the finetuning using higher learning rates (I used $10^{-4}$).

 The Tucker Decomposition, also known as the higher order SVD (HOSVD) and many other names, is a generalization of SVD for tensors.